8base/old-documentation/docs/8base-console/authentication.md

 - **Name**: A name that describes what this profile does.
 In this sample case, you can replace My Auth in the screenshot above with a name like Guest User Auth.

-- **Type**: Select 8base authentication
+- **Type**: Select `8base Authentication`

-- **Self Signup**: Open allows users to self-register.
-Otherwise, you can restrict access to only invited users or users within a specific domain (i.e., '@company.com').
+- **Self Signup**: `Open to all` allows users to self-register.
+Otherwise, you can restrict access to only invited users (`Off`) or users within a specific domain (`Specific Email Domain Only` i.e., '@company.com').

 - **Roles**: Roles can be either Guest, Administrator, or any custom role.
 Multiple-roles can be selected.

 #### Client information

 An authentication profile's corresponding client-side information is generated once created.
 Client-side information allows for connecting client applications to the 8base back-end and any corresponding authentication settings.

-Client ID and Domain are not sensitive strings and are added to one or more client apps.
+`Client ID` and `Domain` are not sensitive strings and are added to one or more client apps.

+`Login URL` is the auto-generated URL template leading to default sign-up/sign-in form.
+You should fill out it with one of the `Allowed Callbacks URLs`.

 #### Configure Callback URLs